Founded in 2012, the International Opera Awards is an annual celebration of excellence in opera around the world.

 Sir Thomas Allen

 Dame Janet Baker

 Sir John Tomlinson

 Harry Hyman founded the International Opera Awards in 2012.
 A lifelong opera lover, he felt that opera too often hid its light under a bushel.
 He was inspired to establish the Awards as a way to celebrate an exceptional art form, and to recognise on a global stage, the talented and dedicated individuals and organisations who make it happen.
-Harry is founder and Managing Director of Primary Health Properties PLC.
+Harry is founder and Chief Executive Officer of Primary Health Properties PLC.